SkyeWrenbrook/soc-analyst-labs/soc-investigations/rdp-failed-authentication-log-analysis/README.md

 This investigation confirms that repeated failed login attempts from a single source can be:

 - Clearly identified in Windows Security logs
 - Grouped by source IP
 - Measured against a defined threshold

-These characteristics make it possible to build detection logic based on authentication patterns observed in raw log data.